rade/weave/site/features.md

     host1$ docker run -e WEAVE_CIDR="net:default net:10.2.2.0/24" -ti ubuntu

+`net:default` is used here to request allocation of an address from the default subnet in addition to one from an explicitly specified range.

 NB: By default docker permits communication between containers on the same host, via their docker-assigned IP addresses.
 For complete isolation between application containers, that feature needs to be